agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 	 -

 **Tell me a time type questions**

+1. Tell me about a time when you were under **pressure**

+   I do my best work when I am under pressure.
+	- **Situation**: promoted and people left
+	- **Task**: Make users and management happy
+	- **Action**:
+		- time management,
+		- re-prioritizing based on who needs what and when,
+	    - being clear about what could be out of scope
+		- invite people to code
+	-

+1. Tell me about a time when you used data to convince people

 1. Tell me about a time when you had a **conflict** to resolve